-PowerPoint Presentation template for updates/final results to be presented at PRCI Technical Committee meetings.
+PowerPoint Presentation template for updates/final results to be presented at PRCI Technical Committee and Project Team meetings.
 Note, different portions of this template are used depending on if it is project final results or a status update that is to be presented.

 PostedAugust 5, 2019

 When submitting a proposal for a project, costs should be broken out by cost categories.
 Use this file as a template for the desired cost categories by milestone/task.
 An example cost schedule is available as a reference.

 A formal approval process is required to release information developed as part of a PRCI project in any public forum.

 Because PRCI is a non-profit member organization, special provisions are required to track not only how expenses on project occur but also when they occur.
 For example, charges that span across a calendar year must be broken out by year; as such, it is best to submit an invoice reflecting charges through December 31 and a separate invoice for charges on or after January 1.
 To ensure invoices are paid in a timely manner, it is important that invoices meet PRCI requirements per the associated document.
 The attached template is a suitable format for an invoice.

 A template for developing research ideas that then can be copied into the PRCI website form.